FabianVegaA/WordleHs/README.md

 > The function (<>) is a operator to concat two Semigroups, in this case, two Text, for example `"foo" <> "bar" = "foobar"`.

-This receives two `Text` types, `attemp` and `correct`, i.e., the attempt of user and the correct word.
+This receives two `Text` types, `attempt` and `correct`, i.e., the attempt of user and the correct word.
 Haskell has the Let syntax, here we're going to define `result`.

 The strategic that I thought was map the attempt and the correct word together, with some function that check if is success, misplace or fail.
 The function `zipWith` does that, apply `zip` to two lists and call a function with each pair values.
 In resume is a `map` and `zip` composed.